This site requires a more recent version of Adobe Flash Player to function properly.

-First Solar is engaged in the manufacture and sale of solar modules with an advanced thin film semiconductor technology.
+First Solar is engaged in the manufacture and sale of solar modules based on Cadmium-telluride thin-film semiconductor technology.
 In addition the firm also designs, constructs and sells photovoltaic (PV) solar power systems.
 The company operates in two main business segments: the components segment and the systems segment.
 The components segment is responsible for the design, manufacture and sale of solar modules to solar project developers and system integrators.
 The systems segment provides PV solar power system for commercial systems, which includes project development, engineering, procurement and construction (EPC), operating and maintenance (O&M) services.

 The PV Solar Systems division is the primary source of value for the company for the following reasons:

 First Solar's systems business has higher gross margins (over 40%) when compared to its solar panels business (about 15%) since the systems business involves supplying solar panels as well as related engineering, procurement and construction services.
 The business is relatively less commoditized, and faces less competition from Chinese solar companies, who have been responsible for driving down prices in the panel market.